Contents

 Temperature Requirements for Storage

-Temperature is one of the most critical aspects of preserving any food, and French toast mixture is no exception.
+Temperature is one of the most critical aspects of preserving any food, and storing French toast mixture at the right temperature is no exception.
 Ideally, the mixture should be kept at or below 40°F (4°C).
 Refrigerators are designed to maintain this temperature, but it’s always a good idea to double-check with a thermometer, especially if you notice food spoiling faster than expected.

 The Role of Preservatives and Additives